kunjgit/GameZone/README.md

 </div>
 <br>

-- Please note that this project is released with [CODE OF CONDUCT](./.github/CODE_OF_CONDUCT.md).
+- Please note that this project has a [Code of Conduct](./.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 <br>